+The limited partner definition is an investor who invests capital in a business partnership and receives a share of the profits.
+Unlike a general partner, they are not involved in the daily operations of the partnership and are only liable for a limited amount of debt.
 A limited partner agreement (LPA) is a document that tells who is in the agreement and what everyone agrees to.
 It helps prevent arguments between the people involved.
 It also sets out the rules for how to dissolve the partnership or make decisions.

 What is the purpose of an LPA?

 The purpose of a limited partner agreement (LPA) is to provide clarity and structure for a business partnership, define the roles and responsibilities of each partner, outline how decisions will be made, and establish methods for resolving disputes.
+It is a talent agreement meaning it outlines the specific duties and obligations of each player.

 It also helps protect each party’s specific rights and obligations within the partnership.